01-edu/public/subjects/java/piscine/StreamReduce/README.md

 Create a file `StreamReduce.java`.

-Create a function `sumAll` which returns sum of integers in the stream.
+Create a function `sumAll` which returns the sum of integers in the stream.
-Create e function `divideAndAddElements` which sum the result of the division between all the integers in the stream and the divider.
+Create a function `divideAndAddElements` which sums the result of the division, of all the integers in the stream, by the divider.

 ### Expected Functions